vinfreecs/genga/Documentation.md

 If an error occurs during the simulation, then in this File is written the last coordinates-Output and an information about the error.

 ##The collision file: Collisions<name>.dat
-In this file are listed the details of the collisions between particle i and j just before they collide:
+In this file are listed the details of the collisions between particle i and j just after they collide.
+The precision of the collision output can be adjuted with the def_CollisionPrecision argument in the 'define.h' file.
+A value of 1.0 prints the position at the Bulirsh stoer step just after the collision.
+A Value of 1.0e7 refines the Bulirsch Stoer steps to 1.0e7 days.
+This value should not be smaller than def_dtmin.

     time indexi mi ri xi yi zi vxi vyi vzi Sxi Syi Szi indexj mj rj xj yj zj vxj vyj vzj Sxj Syj Szj .
     .
     .

+##the full collitions output file: OutCollison.dat
+This file is only written when the def_StopAtCollision argument is set to 1.
+This file contains the coordinates of all the bodies at the collision time of two individual bodies.
+The output time can be moved before the actual collision with the def_CollTshift argument.
+When this argument is larger than 1.0, then the coordinates are reported at the time whe the separation between the two bodies was def_CollTshift planetary radii.

 ## The ejection file Ejections<name>.dat
 In this file are listed the details of the ejected particles.
 An ejection happens if the distance of a particle to the central mass is greater than the outer truncation radius (Rcut) value specified in the 'defines.h' file, or smaller than the inner truncation radius (RcutSun) value.